Illustration of a skinny guy who's worried about diabetes and insulin resistance while bulking up.

 How Diet Affects Insulin Resistance

 Next, I spoke with a nutritionist, Danny Lennon, a member of the Advisory Board of the Sports Nutrition Association.
-I knew about him because he hosts the Sigma Nutrition podcast, which is widely regarded as being the most evidence-based nutrition podcast.
+I knew about him because he hosts the Sigma Nutrition Podcast, which is widely regarded as being the most evidence-based nutrition podcast.

 Danny told me that bulking up isn’t a problem, that lifting weights reduces our risk of developing insulin resistance, and that gaining muscle helps even more.